 First Alabama Oil Well

-Hunt, who had found great success in Arkansas and even greater success in the East Texas oilfield of 1930, discovered the Gilbertown oilfield.
+H.L.
+Hunt, who had found great success in the earliest Arkansas oilfields of the 1920s and even greater success in the East Texas oilfield of 1930, discovered the Gilbertown oilfield.
 Prior to Hunt’s wildcat well, 350 dry holes had been drilled in the state.

 Although there had not been a major oil discovery in the state, natural petroleum seeps had attracted interest as early as the mid-19th century.